cnodejs/nodeclub/README.md

 ## Contributors

 Below is the output from `git-summary`.
+Only first ten.

 ```bash
 $ git summary